On Conjugation orbits of semisimple pairs in rank one: Introduction

 In general, this is a difficult problem to understand the orbit space $X/G$ under this action.
-However, there are cases when this can be done using underlying analytic or geometric structure of $X$.
-The basic example is the case when $X$ is the circle $\s^1$ and one considers ordered quadruple of points on $\s^1$ under the action of the group $\SL(2, \R)$ that acts by the M\"obius transformations on the circle.
-In this case the cross ratios of four points essentially determines the orbit space.
+However, there are cases when this can be done using the underlying structure of $X$.
+A basic example is the case when $X$ is the circle $\s^1$ and one considers ordered quadruple of points on $\s^1$ under the action of the group $\SL(2, \R)$ that acts by the M\"obius transformations on the circle.
+In this case, the cross ratios of four points essentially determine the orbit space.
 When $\X$ is the Riemann sphere and $G$ is the group $\SL(2, \C)$ of the M\"obius transformations, similar result also happens.

 Let $\ch^n$ denote the $n$-dimensional complex hyperbolic space and $\partial \ch^n$ be its boundary.
-In this case $X=\ch^n \cup \partial \ch^n$ and $G=\SU(n,1)$.
-For $k=3$, this problem is related to the classification of congruence classes of triangles and it was solved by Cartan, e.g. \cite{gold}.
-The Cartan's angular invariant determines these classes completely.
+In this case, $X=\ch^n \cup \partial \ch^n$ and $G=\SU(n,1)$.
+For $k=3$, this problem is related to the classification of the congruence classes of triangles, and it was solved by Cartan, e.g. \cite{gold}.
+The Cartan's angular invariants determine these classes completely.
 Another work along this direction was given by Brehm \cite{Brehm} who associated shape invariants to such triples.
 The $\SU(n,1)$-congruence classes of ordered tuples of points on $ \ch^n\cup \partial \ch^n$ was obtained by Hakim and Sandler \cite{has}, also see, Brehm and Et-Taoui \cite{Brehm2}.
 However, neither of these works gave a complete picture of the moduli space.
 Cunha and Gusevskii completely solved this problem for $\SU(n,1)$-congruence classes of points on $\partial \ch^n$ and obtained a clear description of the moduli space in \cite{cugu1}.
 Gusevskii et. al. also obtained the moduli space of $\SU(n,1)$-congruence classes of points on $\ch^n$ and on the polar space, see \cite{cugu3}, \cite{Niko}.
-There are several works that has given classifications of $\SU(2,1)$-congruence classes of quadruples of distinct points on $\partial \ch^2$, see \cite{falbel}, \cite{cugu2}, \cite{pp}.
-All these works are independent from each other and used different approaches.
+There are several works on classifications of the $\SU(2,1)$-congruence classes of quadruples of distinct points on $\partial \ch^2$, see \cite{falbel}, \cite{cugu2}, \cite{pp}.
+All these works are independent of each other and have used different approaches.